SamhitaAchanta/Data-Analysis-Project/README.md

 Important Steps Before Creating a Dashboard:

-*You have to establish the data model aka the correct relationships between the files *Make sure the data types are correct for each column before creating the dashboard
+*Establish the data model aka the correct relationships between the files

+*Make sure the data types are correct for each column before creating the dashboard